Etsy witches

 Tarot cards are a staple of neopagan witchcraft.

-Etsy Witches is a colloquial term used to describe people who provide internet witchcraft services, particularly through online marketplaces such as Etsy or TikTok.
+Etsy witches is a colloquial term used to describe people who provide internet witchcraft services, particularly through online marketplaces such as Etsy or TikTok.
 Rooted in spiritualism, and similar in practice to psychics and mediums, Etsy Witches perform "metaphysical services", usually in exchange for a fee.
 Many practitioners purport adherence to neopagan witchcraft, often Wicca, and exploit the related trends of alternative medicine wellness and feminist reclamation witchcraft.

-The practice was highly publicised in 2025 following the death of Charlie Kirk, who was 'cursed' by Etsy Witches just days prior.
+In the 2020s, the popularity of online witches and related services increased due to the "WitchTok" trend on TikTok.
+The practice was also highly publicised in 2025 following the death of Charlie Kirk, who was "cursed" by Etsy witches just days prior.

-Online history

-Internet witchcraft services are a perennial feature of online marketplace spaces, although they have faced restrictions over time. eBay reportedly acted as a storefront for around 100,000 metaphysical products up until 2012, when intangible goods and services were banned from the platform.
-Among the item categories taken down were spells, curses and hexes, in addition to blessings and healings, and magic potions.
-The change drew criticism and a petition to reverse the change from the seller community, who likened the ban to religious persecution.
-The seller community would migrate to websites such as Craigslist, Bonanza, and especially Etsy.
-Etsy, too, banned supernatural services in 2015, reinforcing their terms of service that prohibited the sale of intangible items or services.
-Witchcraft on the website would persist, however, with spells and curses being described by sellers as “entertainment services".
-The classification as 'entertainment' is more salient in providing legal protection from consumers seeking remedy for failed spells, with the site ban being poorly enforced.
-Many sellers circumvent the tangible item requirements by sending customers digital images or certificates.
+Background

+Academic Venetia Robertson noted that from the beginning, Neopagan users established a community on "Usenet, the precursor to the world wide web," before other religious groups began sharing their doctrines; however, tracing examples of online witchcraft rituals is "notoriously difficult" due to the limits of what exists in digital archives as well as what has "been lost when domain registrations expire and pages become defunct".
+T.M.
+Brown of The New York Times stated "the business of witchcraft is nearly as old as the practice itself", noting that customers are no longer "dialing psychics from the phone book" which has led to the development of online storefronts by entrepreneurs.
+The economic role of "magical practices" has evolved alongside broader societal changes with practitioners following the shift to digital spaces as commerce moved online.
+Robertson opined that "ever-increasing exposure on the internet has introduced Witchcraft into the homes of many, but it is subsequently vulnerable to commodification and corruption", highlighting the increased visibility of "magic for profit" and "the instant convenience of online shopping".

-By 2025, internet witches had a boom in popularity on TikTok which prompted concerns of predatory sales.
-Witchcraft services are often found alongside the pseudoscientific internet wellness subculture, popularised by wellness influencers who promote similar spiritual practices.
+Providers of internet witchcraft services are colloquially referred to as Etsy witches.
+These services are often found alongside the wellness subculture, popularised by wellness influencers who promote similar spiritual practices.
 Witches' services range from providing spells of good fortune, to revenge and curses.
-Fortune surrounding life milestones, such as weddings, are common subjects of spell services.
+Fortune surrounding life milestones, such as weddings or careers, are common subjects of spell services.
+Online shops may also include physical objects for at home witchcraft practices.